What is Facilities Management Custodial Services doing in response to the COVID-19 pandemic?

 Custodians use EPA-approved and CDC-recommended chemicals to disinfect surfaces on campus.
 These products include:

-- Evaclean Purtabs (for disinfecting using Protexus electrostatic sprayers)
+- Evaclean Purtabs (for disinfecting using electrostatic sprayers) (EPA Registration Number 71847-6; aka "Klorsept")

 What is my responsibility toward keeping my individual work space clean and sanitized?